-1. Assess an emergency situation to identify immediate and longer term assistance needs and additional resources required.
+- Assess an emergency situation to identify immediate and longer-term assistance needs and additional resources required.

-3. Understand the principles of organization and administration of relief services, and collaborate and cooperate with local and international non-governmental organizations, host governments, military forces and United Nations agencies.
+- Understand the principles of organization and administration of relief services in collaboration and cooperation with local and international non-governmental organizations, host governments, military forces and United Nations agencies.

-10. Have a basic understanding of the political environment and use this to explain the various forces which affect population displacement.
+- Have a basic understanding of the political environment and use this to explain the various forces that affect population displacement.